5l1v3r1/kracca/README.md

 * The current year for enterprise

 The more information you feed kracca, the higher the chance that kracca will generate a correct password. **kracca is only as good as the information you give it.**
+This program might eat up your RAM, so please don't run this on a microwave

 ### keynums.txt